 In many cases the lawyers at Marder and Seidler can successfully negotiate a settlement without the need for costly court proceedings.

-If you are contemplating a divorce or have been served with papers, call Marder and Seidler at 847-985-6767 today for a free and confidential initial consultation at affordable rates.
+If you are contemplating a divorce or have been served with papers, call or text Marder and Seidler at 847-985-6767 today for a free and confidential initial consultation at affordable rates.

 24/7 hour emergency service.
 Call and connect directly to a lawyer